Conengmo/battle_map_tv/README.md

 Then drag an image from a local folder into the GM window to display it.

-Add the dimensions of your secondary screen in milimeters to display the grid overlay and autoscale the image.
+There are two text boxes to enter the dimensions of your secondary screen in milimeters.
+This is needed to display a grid overlay and autoscale the image to 1 inch.

+Close the application by closing both windows.

-## To-do
+## Known issues

-- Release on Pypi
-- Investigate running it as executable
+On Windows the application will sometimes break unexpectedly.
+I'll have to get in touch with someone knowledgeable about Pyglet to look into this.

 ## Technical